AndyObtiva/glimmer-dsl-web/README.md

   # ...
 end
 ```

+Note that Turbo is disabled on Glimmer elements/components.
+You can still use Turbo/Hotwire side by side with Glimmer DSL for Web by using one of the two technologies in every page.
+But, mixing them in the same pages is not recommended at the moment, so any pages loaded with Glimmer DSL for Web must be loaded without Turbo (e.g. by putting "data-turbo"="false" on anchor "a" tag links to Glimmer pages).

 If you run into any issues in setup, refer to the [Sample Glimmer DSL for Web Rails 7 App](https://github.com/AndyObtiva/sample-glimmer-dsl-web-rails7-app) project (in case I forgot to include some setup steps by mistake).